Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4340.648917,4349.006868.md

 ### Transcript

-> how do trees grow in caves they're
+> how do trees grow in caves they're special trees Oh God